when First Baptist was organized in Martinsville,

 Unfortunately, there are still many Baptist churches today that will not allow female deacons, much less female pastors.
 First Baptist is proud to continue its tradition of affirming women and men in the full scope of Gospel ministry.
 We are also grateful for Chevis Horne’s vision and courage to pursue justice when church and societal conventions dictated otherwise.

 In 1979, after 40 years of ministry, Dr. Chevis Horne retired.
 Following him, Dr. James E. Baucom became pastor, and it was during his pastorate that Rev. Nancy Stanton McDaniel was hired and served for 20 years in Associate Pastor positions.
 Dr. Baucom resigned in 1990 and was followed by Dr. Thomas R. McCann in 1991.
 Dr. McCann resigned in 2003, and the church then spent two years in an intentional interim period before calling Dr. Dennis Knight as pastor in 2006.
-Dr. Knight, still an active member of First Baptist, retired in 2012, and Rev. John Fulcher, a long-time (and still current) member of the church, served as pastor from 2013 until 2017.
+Dr. Knight, still an active member of First Baptist today, retired in 2012, and Rev. John Fulcher, a long-time (and still current) member of the church, served as pastor from 2013 until 2017 when he retired.

 Looking back, then, it’s easy to see that we have not been a typical Baptist church; our journey has been quite different from the norm.
 Our history has been rich and colorful, and full of surprises, and those who went before us laid a solid foundation.
 The road has certainly had its twists and turns.
 During the first three quarters of the 20th century, Martinsville was booming and life here was good, and full of opportunity.
 Today things are quite different.
 Our community is struggling and times have changed, but we can’t live in the past It’s a waste of the present to try to do so.